Data-driven distributed MPC of dynamically coupled linear systems: Data-driven distributed MPC

-with a constant $\Omega_i \ge 0$, and momentarily defined trajectories $\hat{u}_{[0,L-1]}^i(t)$ and $\hat{y}_{[0,L-1]}^i(t)$ as well as a terminal cost $V_i^\mathrm{f}$ and a set $\mathcal{X}_i^\mathrm{f}$.
-The optimal solution of~\eqref{eq:D3MPC_IO} is denoted by $\alpha^{i,*}(t)$ with corresponding optimal input sequence $u^{i,*}_{[-n,L-1]}(t)$ and corresponding predicted output sequence $y^{i,*}_{[-n,L-1]}(t)$.
+Each subsystem locally solves at time step $t$ the following optimisation problem given the measurements $\{u_k,y_k\}_{k=t-n}^{t-1}$ and communicated trajectories $y_{[-n+1, L]}^{-i,*}(t-1)$ of the neighbours. with a constant $\Omega_i \ge 0$, and momentarily defined trajectories $\hat{u}_{[0,L-1]}^i(t)$ and $\hat{y}_{[0,L-1]}^i(t)$ as well as a terminal cost matrix $P_i$ and set $\mathcal{X}_i^\mathrm{f}$.
+The optimal solution of~\eqref{eq:D3MPC_IO} is denoted by $\alpha^{i,*}(t)$ with corresponding optimal input sequence $u^{i,*}_{[-n,L-1]}(t)$ and predicted output sequence $y^{i,*}_{[-n,L-1]}(t)$.
 Constraint~\eqref{eq:D3MPC_IO_hankel} is based on Lemma~\ref{thm:fundamental_lemma_IO} and used to predict the input-output behaviour of the system over the prediction horizon $L$, whereas~\eqref{eq:D3MPC_IO_init} fixes the initial condition.
 The predicted extended state~\eqref{eq:D3MPC_IO_extended_state} is confined to a terminal set through~\eqref{eq:D3MPC_IO_terminal} which is tightened using a factor $\theta_i > 0$ to provide recursive feasibility.
 Each subsystem assumes that the outputs of their neighbours follow a communicated trajectory (cf.~\eqref{eq:D3MPC_IO_hankel}).
 The neighbours, however, will in general deviate from this trajectory.
 To ensure recursive feasibility despite this discrepancy, the consistency constraints~\eqref{eq:D3MPC_IO_consistency_input} and~\eqref{eq:D3MPC_IO_consistency_output} are included.
 It forces the predicted input and output to stay as close to what has been communicated as the in~\ref{ssec:d3mpc_scheme} defined feasible trajectories $\hat{u}^i_{[0,L-1]}(t)$ and $\hat{y}^i_{[0,L-1]}(t)$ can.
 If $\mathcal{U}_i$ and $\mathcal{X}_i^\mathrm{f}(\theta_i\epsilon_i)$ are ellipsoidal or polytopic,~\eqref{eq:D3MPC_IO} is a convex quadratically constraint quadratic program, which can be solved efficiently.